-Like most people, I am shocked by the brutal murders of the two Scandinavian women camping in the High Atlas this week.
-Sadly it is another attack being attributed to young men seeking to show solidarity with violent Islamist causes.
+Like most people, I was shocked by the brutal murders of the two Scandinavian women camping in the High Atlas in December 2018.
+Sadly it was another attack attributed to young men seeking to show solidarity with violent Islamist causes.

 One assumes the two women were stalked by the perpetrators from Marrakech, and so the attack might as well have happened anywhere once an opportunity presented itself.

-Morocco has been largely free of the types of the attacks which have become commonplace in western Europe in recent years, and yet tourists who’ve long been targets elsewhere in North Africa and the Sahara, are thick on the ground in all the usual places because they feel safe.
+Morocco has been largely free of the types of the attacks which became commonplace in western Europe at this time, and yet tourists who’ve long been targets elsewhere in North Africa and the Sahara, are thick on the ground in all the usual Moroccan places because they feel safe.
 The last reported terrorist attacks were a bomb targeting tourists in Marrakech in April 2011 and a bigger wave of bombings in Casablanca way back in 2003, mostly aimed at Jewish interests.
 Unlike the rest of the Sahara, to date no tourist has ever been kidnapped in Morocco.

 How to be safe in Morocco

 As a tourist, maintaining your safety in Moroccan cities is no different to any other unfamiliar place.
-Hustlers are common in certain areas; traffic appears chaotic and driving erratic; pickpockets exist, cheap hotels may feel insecure and mountain roads are not velvet-smooth Alpine super highways.
-All these have long been far greater threats to visitors in Morocco than Islamist violence.
+Hustlers are common in certain areas; traffic appears chaotic; pickpockets exist and cheap hotels can feel insecure.
+And out of the cities mountain roads may not all be velvet-smooth Alpine super highways.
+All these issues have long been far greater threats to visitors in Morocco than Islamist violence.

-Being a Muslim country does give Morocco an edge to those unfamiliar with Islamic culture, particularly women, but the Islam practised here is a lot milder than that found in Saudi or Iran.
-Read the blue box, left, extracted from by Morocco guidebook published in 2017.
+Being a Muslim country does give Morocco an edge to those unfamiliar with Islamic culture, particularly women, but the Islam practised here is a lot less severe than in Saudi or Iran, for example.
+Read the blue box, left, extracted from my Morocco guidebook.
 Also read the sensible guidelines given on the British FCO website, to give one example.
-They spell out all how to avoid or be aware of the most common risks.
+They spell out all how to be aware of the most common risks.

-In a crime sense, the popular hiking area below Mt Toubkal (right) where the women were murdered is not dangerous compared to a big Moroccan city.
-It is probably its popularity and proximity to Marrakech which made it an easy, adventurous destination.
+In a crime sense, the popular hiking area below Mt Toubkal (left) where the women were murdered is not dangerous compared to a big Moroccan city.
+It is probably its popularity and proximity to Marrakech which make it an easy, adventurous destination.

 In Morocco many have found undisturbed wild camping can be quite hard to achieve.
 Even in the desert, travellers commonly report someone popping up out of nowhere, usually a curious nomad or villager, or sometimes police checking up on you.
 It should be understood that in North Africa and the Sahara, camping alone in the middle of nowhere away from other people is regarded by locals as suspicious or odd.